Jump to topic

 Fellows will participate in weekly multidisciplinary conferences and monthly journal club.
 There is ample opportunity for involvement in clinical research, and participation in a scholarly project is strongly encouraged.
 In addition, the fellowship offers dedicated time to shadow breast surgery, medical and radiation oncology, plastic surgery, genetics and high-risk counseling.

-Four dedicated breast radiology faculty perform all imaging and minimally invasive biopsies as a part of an integrated, collaborative practice with breast surgery and oncology colleagues.
+Dedicated breast radiology faculty perform imaging and minimally invasive biopsies as a part of an integrated, collaborative practice with breast surgery and oncology colleagues.
 The Breast Center was one of the original recipients of the ACR Breast Imaging Center of Excellence Award and has NAPBC certification.

 The fellowship is geared toward setting the stage for success, whether the graduate chooses an academic or community practice career.